AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is it worth filing a car insurance claim for a dent?

-If the damage was your fault or the fault of a noncollision event like hail, you could make a collision or comprehensive claim.
-However, you’ll have to pay your deductible, so if the repairs will cost less than your deductible, it’s probably not worth it to make a claim, as it’ll make your rates increase most likely.
+If the damage was your fault or the fault of a non-collision event like hail, you can make a collision or comprehensive claim.
+However, you’ll have to pay your deductible, so if the repairs cost less than your deductible, it’s probably not worth it to make a claim, as it’ll most likely make your rates increase.

 Aliza Vigderman